 - Pupil Progress meetings focus on sharing information and good practice in order to overcome the children's barriers to learning and reflect upon the impact of provision that has been used to accelerate learning. - All our work through Pupil Premium will be aimed at accelerating progress to move children to at least age related expectations (ARE) in Reading, Writing and Maths.
 We will carefully consider the needs of each child to ensure that there is a balanced approach to the intervention groups that they are attending in one term. - Initiatives and interventions will be monitored at least every half term to ensure that the best approach for each child is used to accelerate their learning.
-These initiatives or interventions will fall into 3 categories: attainment and progress; attendance; and behaviour and emotional wellbeing. - Pupil Premium pupils identified as being more able children will receive provision in line with other more able pupils throughout the school.
+These initiatives or interventions will fall into 3 categories: attainment and progress; attendance; and behaviour and emotional wellbeing. - Pupil Premium pupils identified as being more able children will receive provision in line with other more able pupils throughout the school. - It is the responsibility of all class teachers, curriculum leaders and key members of the leadership team to report on using: - the progress made towards narrowing the gap, by year group, for socially disadvantaged pupils and identified groups; - an outline of the provision that has been made since the last meeting; and

-- It is the responsibility of all class teachers, curriculum leaders and key members of the leadership team to produce a termly report using gap analysis and this information is fed back to the Headteacher, and the Governing Body.
-This information will include: - the progress made towards narrowing the gap, by year group, for socially disadvantaged pupils and identified groups; - an outline of the provision that has been made since the last meeting; and - an evaluation of the cost effectiveness, in terms of the progress made by the pupils receiving a particular provision, when compared with other forms of support. - The Governing Body of the School will ensure that there is an annual statement and a three year projection to parents on how the Pupil Premium funding has been used to address the issue of 'narrowing the gap', for socially disadvantaged pupils.
+- an evaluation of the cost effectiveness, in terms of the progress made by the pupils receiving a particular provision, when compared with other forms of support. - The Governing Body of the School will ensure that there is an annual statement and a three year projection to parents on how the Pupil Premium funding has been used to address the issue of 'narrowing the gap', for socially disadvantaged pupils.
 This task will be carried out within the requirements published by the Department for Education and is published on the School website.